Kazakh police detain dozens at anti-government rally

 ALMATY (Reuters) - Kazakh police detained dozens of people who demonstrated in the Central Asian nation’s biggest city on Thursday after an opponent of President Nursultan Nazarbayev urged his followers to protest.

+Public protests are rare in the former Soviet republic of 18 million.
+All rallies must have permission from the authorities and Nazarbayev, head of state since 1989, wields sweeping powers.

 More than a hundred people attended the protest in downtown Almaty, some carrying banners saying “Freedom to political prisoners” and “Stop torture”.

+Police quickly dispersed the crowd.
 A Reuters correspondent at the scene saw police detain at least 50 people.

+The Almaty police department said in a statement that some of the protesters had been taken to a police station “to determine the circumstances” of the event.

 The rally was organized by Mukhtar Ablyazov, a former banker and a fierce critic of Nazarbayev.
 Convicted in absentia on fraud charges at home, Ablyazov lives in France and has used social networks to recruit followers in the oil-rich nation.